simonpcouch/forested/README.md

 decision-making contexts.
 A small subset of plots in country are sampled and assessed “on-the-ground” as forested or non-forested, but the FIA has access to remotely sensed data for all land in the country.
-**forested is an R data package** containing a data frame, `forested`, from which we can develop a model on the more easily-accessible remotely sensed data to predict whether a plot is forested or non-forested.
+**forested is an R data package** containing state-by-state data frames with which we can develop models on the more easily-accessible remotely sensed data to predict whether a plot is forested or non-forested.

 ## Installation